1992 Los Angeles riots: Policing in Los Angeles

-Tensions towards Koreans
+Tensions toward Koreans

 In the year before the riots, 1991, there was growing resentment and violence between the African American and Korean American communities.
 Racial tensions had been simmering for years between these groups.
 In 1989, the release of Spike Lee's film Do the Right Thing highlighted urban tensions between white people, black people, and Koreans over racism and economic inequality.
 Many Korean shopkeepers were upset because they suspected shoplifting from their black customers and neighbors.
 Many black customers were angry because they routinely felt disrespected and humiliated by Korean store owners.
-Neither group fully understood the extent or sheer enormity of the cultural differences and language barriers, which further fueled tensions.
+Neither group fully understood the extent of the cultural differences and language barriers, which further fueled tensions.

 On March 16, 1991, a year before the Los Angeles riots, storekeeper Soon Ja Du shot and killed black ninth-grader Latasha Harlins after a physical altercation.
 Du was convicted of voluntary manslaughter and the jury recommended the maximum sentence of 16 years, but the judge, Joyce Karlin, decided against prison time and sentenced Du to five years of probation, 400 hours of community service, and a $500 fine instead.
 Relations between the African American and Korean communities significantly worsened after this, and the former became increasingly mistrustful of the criminal justice system.
 A state appeals court later unanimously upheld Judge Karlin's sentencing decision in April 1992, a week before the riots.

 The Los Angeles Times reported on several other significant incidents of violence between the communities at the time:

-Other recent incidents include the May 25, [1991] shooting of two employees in a liquor store near 35th Street and Central Avenue.
-The victims, both recent emigrants from Korea, were killed after complying with robbery demands made by an assailant described by police as an African American.
-Last Thursday, an African American man suspected of committing a robbery in an auto parts store on Manchester Avenue was fatally wounded by his accomplice, who accidentally fired a shotgun round during a struggle with the shop's Korean American owner.
-"This violence is disturbing, too," store owner Park said.
-"But who cries for these victims?
+Other recent incidents involve the tragic events of May 25, 1991, where two employees at a liquor store near 35th Street and Central Avenue were shot.
+Both victims, who had recently immigrated from Korea, lost their lives after complying with the demands of a robber described by the police as an African American.
+Additionally, last Thursday, an African American man suspected of committing a robbery in an auto parts store on Manchester Avenue was fatally injured by his accomplice.
+The incident occurred when his accomplice accidentally discharged a shotgun round during a struggle with the Korean American owner of the shop.
+"This violence is deeply unsettling," stated store owner Park.
+"But sadly, who speaks up for these victims?"